v0LovableBoltWordPressAI DesignVibe Coding

 The 60-second demo

-The workflow in practice: open StaticToWP, paste your v0/Lovable/Bolt URL, wait for the conversion, download the zip, upload to WordPress, activate, done.
-From URL to live WordPress site in under 2 minutes including the WordPress install step.
+Here's the workflow: open StaticToWP, paste your v0/Lovable/Bolt URL, wait for the conversion, download the zip, upload to WordPress, activate.
+Done.
+You go from URL to live WordPress site in under 2 minutes, including the install step.

-This is what closing the AI design → WordPress gap actually looks like in 2026.
+That's what closing the AI design to WordPress gap actually looks like in 2026.

 FAQ